nakabonne/site/content/about.md

 - Joy - that's the reason why I live
 - Curiosity - no greater pleasure than understanding
-- Simplicity - solve complicated things in a simple way
+- Simplicity - always looking for the simplest solution

 # Projects
 I’ve done a couple of (hopefully) interesting things over the last few years.
 The noteworthy projects I’ve written are: